Cutty-sark (witch): Tam o' Shanter

 In Burns' poem Tam o' Shanter (first published in 1791), the drunken Tam, riding home on his horse, happens upon a witches' dance.
 Among the dancing figures is a particularly beautiful young witch named Nannie (Scots pet-form of Anna), "ae winsome wench and wawlie" (line 164).
-She is wearing a harn (linen) sark (nightshirt) which fitted her as a child (a "lassie") but is now rather too short for her:
+She is wearing a harn (coarse linen) sark (shift or chemise) which fitted her as a lassie (girl) but is now rather too cutty (short) for her: